wrench-project/understanding_hadoop/README.md

     │   ├── LICENSE.txt
     │   ├── NOTICE.txt
     │   ├── README.txt
-    │   ├── build_hadoop_container.sh       <-- script to build the source code, and create a docker image of it locally │   ├── custom_configs
+    │   ├── build_and_push_hadoop_image.sh       <-- script to build the source code, and create a docker image of it locally │   ├── custom_configs
     │   ├── dev-support
     │   ├── hadoop-assemblies